blackbox-genesis/BioFSM/README.md

 It's not meant to be a perfect app - it’s a proof-of-concept for how biological design can be made playable, and how circuits can be tested through simulated decision-making.

-> Think of it as a synthetic biology sandbox… with consequences.

 ---

 ## ⚙️ Tech Stack